Skip to content

 }

-In templates, you can format dates:
+In documents, you can format dates with the date filter:

 Settlement is scheduled for {{ matter.settlement_date | date("%-d %B %Y") }}